Where to Buy

 Ingredients and Nutrition

 What's in the food?
 Simple, whole food ingredients.
-Muscle meats such as beef hearts, chicken breasts, chicken necks.
-Organ meats like beef kidney, beef liver, chicken liver.
+Muscle meats such as beef hearts, pork hearts, turkey gizzards, chicken breasts, chicken necks.
+Organ meats like beef kidney, beef liver, chicken liver pork liver, turkey liver.
 Ground bone.
 Whole eggs, including the shell.
-That's the protein, organ meats, and bone.
+That's the muscle protein, organ meats, and bone.
 We round that out with kale, cranberries, sunflower oil, and dried kelp.

 What nutrition is in those ingredients?
 Details are in this Ingredient Benefits page.

 Does it have everything my dog needs?
 For food, yes, it does.
-You'll need to provide shelter, exercise and love.
+You'll need to provide shelter, exercise, love and cuddles.

 B.A.R.F?
 Prey?
 Complete and Balanced?
 We have a Biologically Appropriate Raw Food mode.
 It's mostly muscle meat, with some organ meat and bone, and a small amount of produce, eggs, sunflower oil and kelp to give your dog full nutrition.